0x1mahmoud/SkiddyKill3r-Write-up/README.md

 Cookie: flag=NOOPCJF;flag1=MMHUWUV
 ```

-# it will respnse and give you the FLAG...
+# it will response and give you the FLAG...
 ## Hope you got it
 ### Hint
 #### Flag Format: **xyYXyyy{Yxyx_Yx_Yyyx_Yxy_Yxy}**